-This catalog is a current record of Academic Policies, Procedures and Program Objectives for the 2019-2020 academic year.
-The catalog allows you the student, to understand your rights and responsibilities as you navigate PSR's innovative and creative curricular offerings.
+This catalog is a current record of Academic Policies, Procedures and Program Objectives for the 2020-2021 academic year.
+The catalog allows you to understand your rights and responsibilities as you navigate PSR's innovative and creative curricular offerings.
 PSR is part of a consortium of theological schools that provide a range of courses that you may cross-register in as your program permits.

-PSR's curriculum is committed to diversity, inclusion and intersectionality, intertwining academic and practical perspectives on social justice issues pertaining to LGBTQIA+, racially minoritized groups, challenges facing immigrants, challenges facing the urban poor in the United States and the violence perpetuated on these groups.
-Simultaneously also, our curriculum seeks to provide constructive pathways for future religious leaders, scholars, activists and thoughtful people who understand that religion remains a stable and strong force in politics, economic, legal and other cultural systems.
+PSR's curriculum is committed to anti-racism, diversity, equity, rtwines academic, practical, religious, and spiritual perspectives on social justice issues pertaining to LGBTQIA+, racially minoritized groups, challenges facing immigrants, challenges facing the urban poor in the United States, and the violence perpetuated on these groups.
+Simultaneously also, our curriculum seeks to provide constructive pathways for future religious leaders, scholars, activists, and thoughtful people who understand that religion remains a stable and strong force in politics, economic, legal, and other cultural systems.
 Consequently, our academic life is marked by multiplicity; many ground their calling in their relationship with Jesus, others in different holy names for the Divine and still others in the web of planetary life.
-We welcome everyone to the life of deep spiritual development, intellectual growth and respectful acknowledgment of difference.
+We welcome everyone to the life of deep spiritual development, intellectual growth, and respectful acknowledgment of difference.

 Since our curricular offerings are curated with care for our mission, you will do well to familiarize yourself with them.
-The catalog serves as a contract between you and the Pacific School of Religion and you are required to abide by the policies and procedures outline here.
-Timely completion of program requirements necessitates regular and consistent communication between you, your advisor and the Office of Academic Affairs.
-Our goal is to move you through your program with the greatest efficiency and speed, because we believe in your vocation and call to serve the world.
+The catalog serves as a contract between you and the Pacific School of Religion and you are required to abide by the policies and procedures outlined here.
+Timely completion of program requirements necessitates regular and consistent communication between you, your advisor, and the Office of Academic Affairs.
+Our goal is to move you through your program with the greatest efficiency and speed because we believe in your vocation and call to serve the world.

-This catalog is supplemented by more up to date "Schedule of Classes" posted on the GTU website, which will also provide specific information about courses offered each semester.
-While the catalog is true and correct at the time of publication, changes to programs, courses, services, rules, regulations and fees are subject to modification to accommodate changes in resources or educational plans at the Pacific School of Religion.
+This catalog is supplemented by a more up to date "Schedule of Classes" posted on the GTU website.
+COVID-19 is a reality that PSR is navigating along with every educational institution in the world.
+Since the situation is dynamic, we will provide information as soon as it is available.
+While the catalog is true and correct at the time of publication, changes to programs, courses, services, rules, regulations, and fees are subject to modification to accommodate changes in resources or educational plans at the Pacific School of Religion.
 We will do our best to communicate such changes in a timely fashion.